ToshkaDev/starter-hugo-research-group/content/publication/model-of-bacterial-band-formation-in-aerotaxis/index.md

 publication_types:
   - "2"
 authors:
-  - B.C.Mazzag
+  - Boris C. Mazzag
-  - I.B.Zhulin
+  - Igor B. Zhulin
-  - A.Mogilner
+  - Alexander Mogilner
 doi: https://doi.org/10.1016/S0006-3495(03)74775-4
 publication_short: " Biophysical Journal 85: 3558-3574"
 abstract: "Aerotaxis is a particular form of “energy taxis”.
 It is based on a